Importing data from FogBugz for your Server

 - If you need to import data from another FogBugz product/project or site with the same (or similar) settings to what you used through this procedure, click the save the configuration link to download a FogBugz configuration file, which you can use at the first step of the FogBugz Import Wizard.

 FogBugz data is imported on a per-project basis.
-You can either specify an existing JIRA project as the target, or the importer will automatically create a project(s) for you at time of import.
-(For more information about JIRA projects, please see Defining a Project.)
+You can either specify an existing Jira project as the target, or the importer will automatically create a project(s) for you at time of import.
+See Defining a project for more information about Jira projects.

 Bug Import ID